Best Profitec Espresso Machines (2021 Reviews)

-At the heart of the Pro 800 is a massive PID-controlled 3.5-litre boiler with a dipper for brewing water.
+At the heart of the Pro 800 is a massive PID-controlled 3.5 -iter boiler with a dipper for brewing water.
 The advantage of this system is it allows true line pressure pre-infusion.

 Coupled with the pressure profile of a lever espresso machine, this system produces a softer, smoother, and sweeter espresso.